LGN520/farreach-public/README.md

 		- We need multiple rounds to reduce runtime variation (**TIME: around 1-2 month(s)**)
 		- Note: as the time for evaluation is relatively long, you may want to run scripts in the background
 			- **Make sure that you use `screen` or `nohup` to run each script in the background, otherwise the script will be killed by OS after you log out from the ssh connection**
-		+ Note: **before/after each experiment, run `scripts/remote/stopall.sh` to forcely kill all processes to avoid confliction**
+		+ Note: **before and after each experiment, run `scripts/remote/stopall.sh` to forcely kill all processes to avoid confliction**
-	+ Note: if you encouter any problem (maybe due to testbed mis-configuration, script mis-usage, resource confliction (e.g., Tofino switch data plane cannot support multiple P4 programs simultaneously), and our code bugs), you can **keep the critical information and contact us (sysheng21@cse.cuhk.edu.hk) for help**
+	+ Note: if you encouter any problem, and our code bugs), you can **keep the critical information and contact us (sysheng21@cse.cuhk.edu.hk) for help**
+		- The causes of problem may be testbed mis-configuration, script mis-usage, resource confliction (e.g., Tofino switch data plane cannot support multiple P4 programs simultaneously)
-		- The critical information could include: command history of terminal, dumped information of scripts, log files generated by scripts(e.g., {method}/tmp\_\*.out in servers and switch, benchmark/ycsb/tmp\_\*.out in clients, and {method}/tofino/tmp\_\*.out in switch), and raw statistics generated by YCSB clients (e.g., benchmark/ycsb/{method}-statistics/)
+		- The critical information should include: command history of terminal, dumped information of scripts, log files generated by scripts(e.g., `{method}/tmp\_\*.out` in servers and switch, `benchmark/ycsb/tmp\_\*.out` in clients, and `{method}/tofino/tmp\_\*.out` in switch), and raw statistics generated by YCSB clients (e.g., `benchmark/ycsb/{method}-statistics/`)

 </br>